MadRajib/Code_snippets-1/coding_problems/backtracking/readme.md

                 ans = str;
             // jmp to next location
             Solve(idx + 1, str, k - 1, ans);
-            swap(str[idx], str[i]);
+            // since we are using the same string
+            // if we jmp to next brach we need to have original string swap(str[idx], str[i]);
           }
       }